WOLF (Wordnet Libre du Français, Free French Wordnet) is a free

 The WOLF contains all PWN synsets, including those for which no French literal is known.

-The WOLF is in the XML format used in the BalkaNet project.
-For now, SENSE elements are filled with information on the sources thanks to which the lexeme was found, and not with sense numbers.
+The WOLF is in the XML format used by the DebVisDic tool, which is an updated version of the XML format used in the BalkaNet project.
+For now, SENSE elements are filled with information on the sources and approaches thanks to which the lexeme was found, and not with sense numbers.
+Among those, a tag starting with "ManVal" indicates a manually validated (literal, synset) pair, a tag starting with "ManAdd" indicates a pair that was manually added.

 The WOLF is a free resource, distributed under the Cecill-C license (LGPL compatible).